flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 x_g ≠ 0  → resource g active
 ```

-This avoids an arbitrary post-processing rule such as thresholding a relaxed binary at $0.5$.
+This avoids an arbitrary modeling rule such as thresholding a relaxed binary at $0.5$.
+In actual numerical output, a small tolerance is still needed to decide whether a computed group norm should be treated as zero.

 ### 9.4 A Continuous Performance-Sparsity Trade-off